jrmuizel/rr-dataflow/README.md

 ```
 We end up the instruction that loads ymm4 from [rsi].
 Origin
 does this by single stepping backwards looking for writes to
 the ymm4 register.
-Frome here we want to continue tracking
+From here we want to continue tracking
 the origin.
-We use the origin command again.
+We use the `origin` command again.
 This time
 it sets a hardware watchpoint on the address in rsi.
 ```
 (gdb) origin